programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 </figcaption>
 </figure>

-#### Step 8: Add annotation below the figure
+#### Step 8: Add annotations below the figure:

-We might want to add an annotation below the figure to specify the focus of each subplot (particularly useful for academic publishing).
-This can be performed with the `.add_annotation()` method:
+We might want to add annotations below the figure to specify the focus of each subplot (particularly useful for academic publishing), which we can do using the `.add_annotation()` method:

 ```python
 fig.add_annotation(